 Kas is a beautiful town to visit and our favorite place we traveled to on the Turkish Riviera!
 While there’s so much to do and see in town, a boat tour from Kas can not be missed.
 In addition to several amazing swimming spots, our boat trip went to the Sunken City of Kekova Island, the Simena Village & Castle, and much more!
 Here are some tips from our experience and what to know before your own Kas boat tour.

 All along the harbor in Kas, you will see operators selling different boat tours.
 It’s important to know that almost all of them go to the very same places.

-So it’s really up to you to do your own research on the best company that works for you.
+It’s really up to you to do your own research and find the best company.
 Our tour cost 400 Lira ($23 USD), went from 10am to 6pm, and included lunch.
-However they do go up in the high season.
+However, they do go up in the high season.

 The highlights are undoubtedly the Sunken City of Kekova Island and Simena Village.
 If you’re traveling with a large group it may be worth it to check the price for a private boat tour.
 The famous Gulet-style boats are perfect for families or groups of friends.

 So we actually have a strange story about our own Kas boat tour.
 Originally, we booked with a popular company directly from the marina the night before.
 Yet, when we showed up the next morning we were led off to another side of the harbor for a completely different tour.

 As you could imagine, this was a pretty bizarre development!
 No one communicated anything to us but we are guessing our tour didn’t have enough people to go.

 Although we were confused, we also didn’t want to miss out on Kekova Island completely.
 We decided to just go with the flow and board our new boat.

 The company we ended up going on was with Captain Ergun Boat Tours.
 After a quick google search, we saw that he actually had the best reviews in Kas!
 Even after this discovery, we were still slightly annoyed that all of the seats on the 2nd deck were taken.